Preventing Dog Aggression

 How to Fix Aggression

 Ideas of how to address aggression vary among dog trainers with some saying you should have the dogs face their fears, the way you would deal with a fear of speaking in public or making friends in a room full of strangers.
-For dogs it would involve something like placing them a room of people they prefer to avoid and hold them down to show them you’re in charge.
+For dogs it would involve something like placing them in a room of people they prefer to avoid and hold them down to show them you’re in charge.
 This type of technique, where you introduce the dog to the situation or stimulus full force, is called flooding.
 The idea is that the dog should calm down instead of becoming hysterical.

 Putting Yourself in the Animal’s Place Reveals the Pitfalls of Flooding